Brent Fitz: Vince Neil

 In September 2000, Fitz briefly joined the Bulletboys on tour in support of their Best Of collection, and recorded several new songs at Cherokee Studios in Los Angeles with famed Led Zeppelin producer, Andy Johns.
 Soon after, he also toured and recorded with Gilby Clarke, and recorded drum tracks for the Slimmer Twins album Lack Of Luxury, featuring Kix guitarist Ronnie Younkins.
 In early 2001, Fitz received an invitation to tour with Vince Neil who re-released his two solo-records that summer.
-Performing on several international tours, and recorded the album "Live At The Whisky" in 2002.
+Performing on several international tours, and recorded the album Live At The Whisky in 2002.
 In the same year he joined Neil for the Rock Never Stops Tour from may through to July, followed by a support slot for Poison in 2003.
 He continued to feature with Neil on tour, although the imminent Mötley Crüe reunion at the end of 2004 put the band on hiatus.

 Alice Cooper

-In the first half of 2005 Fitz joined the Canadian band Theory of a Deadman as the band embarked on tour to support the album "Gasoline".
+In the first half of 2005 Fitz joined the Canadian band Theory of a Deadman as the band embarked on tour to support the album Gasoline.
 The band had fired their original drummer Tim Hart, while Robin Diaz played the parts on the album.
-According to guitarist David Brenner, Fitz is 'a music theory nut' who also contributed backing vocals and piano.
-He was 'able to come in and play these other guys' parts and really make them his own'.
-Fitz appeared in four music videos with the band, and made several TV appearances including The Tonight Show with Jay Leno.
+According to guitarist David Brenner, Fitz is "a music theory nut" who also contributed backing vocals and piano.
+He was "able to come in and play these other guys' parts and really make them his own".
+Fitz appeared in four music videos with the band, and made several television appearances including The Tonight Show with Jay Leno.

 In July 2006, while still touring with Theory of a Deadman, Fitz temporarily left the band to tour with Alice Cooper, filling in on drums for Eric Singer while Singer was touring with Kiss.
 Later that year, Fitz toured the US with Mato Nanji as Indigenous in support of the album Chasing the Sun.
 He also took part in the sessions for the Harlequin album Waking the Jester released in 2007.

 In 2007, Fitz recorded with the recently reformed Canadian rock act Econoline Crush on the album Ignite.
 He subsequently became a permanent member of the band, while still remaining as regular back-up drummer with Alice Cooper.
 Fitz appeared in the video for the Econoline Crush hit song "Dirty".